jcsherin/jcsherin.github.io/posts/2025-08-18-bplustree-struct-hack.md

 }
 ```

+This carefully ordered cleanup is necessary because we took manual control of memory.
+The process is the mirror opposite of our `Get` function.
+We constructed the object outside in: _raw memory buffer -> node object -> individual elements_.
+So we teardown in the opposite direction, from the inside out: _individual elements -> node object -> raw memory buffer_.

 ### Adding New Members In A Derived Class

 Adding a new member to a derived class will result in data corruption.
 It is not possible to add new fields to a specialized `InnerNode` or `LeafNode` class.